-Like an electric hand drill, if the winch is slowing down it is working harder, During operation, if the winch motor becomes hot, allow the winch motor to cool before continuing to winch.
+Like an electric hand drill, if the winch is slowing down it is working harder.
+During operation, if the winch motor becomes hot, allow the winch motor to cool before continuing to winch.

 If the winch stalls (stops pulling) DO NOT continue to apply power to the winch.
 This can damage your winch and your electrical system.
 Re-evaluate the rigging, and double-line if possible.
-8

-· Never use a winch as a hoist .
-Never use a winch to lift move people

-Never use to raise, suspend, lower or horizontally hinged doors or ramps without additional counter balance springs centrifugal locking devices, or other secondary means of supporting the moving ramp door.
+Never use a winch to lift move people.
+Never use to raise, suspend, lower or horizontally hinged doors or ramps without additional counter balance springs centrifugal locking devices, or other secondary means of supporting the moving ramp door